bradleymoore111/chess-engine/README.md

 Search Program
 	GetMoves from Board for each piece

-	Make separate branch for each move

-	Same for opposite color
-		(Optional Check transposition table)

-	Do up to Nth ply, then ping evaluation program with board // Might be 4 or 5, as after that it's in the millions
+	Create board for each move, use minmax eval function to evaluate value of that board Searches recursively, finding the highest (or lowest) abs value, returns its real value

 	(Optional pruning, use top N branches)
 	(Optional pruning, if move is not above a certain threshold for evalution, EG. all branches that are within 4 points of top branch, everything below would be useless)
+		Could prune off these top n moves, by then searching an equal n depth within them It would be important that whatever ply depth I go under does not consume a large amount of time, as if it does, then pruning these and then researching them would be too big of a waste

 	Go back to "Do up to Nth..." as needed

 	Stop at time constraint, or depth constraint

-	// Figure out how to search branches for best outcome assuming ideal play from both
+	Eventually a quiseance (idk how to spell it) search would be ideal to look up, so as to prevent the board from judging hanging pieces, and continuing its search along that branch

-	Return best branch
+	Return best branch after several iterations

 Evaluation Program // Honestly might be the more fun part
 	Intakes board